 This Certificate will provide training for women in leadership, contemporary issues in higher education, interpersonal dynamics, ethics, and institutional advancement and governance.
-Graduates will be able to assume leadership positions in higher education, up to and including the level of President.
-The program is led by a team of experts with proven knowledge and leadership in senior administration at Historically Black Colleges and University’s (HBCUs), multicultural education, academic programming in leadership, and gender psychology.
+Graduates from the Post Graduate Academic Leadership program at our Washington , D.C. campus will be able to assume leadership positions in higher education, up to and including the level of President.
+The Certificate program is led by a team of experts with proven knowledge and leadership in senior administration at Historically Black Colleges and University’s (HBCUs), multicultural education, academic programming in leadership, and gender psychology.

 This post-graduate program will be presented in a unique Online format tailored to the needs of busy academic professionals.
 Coursework will be offered primarily online, with face-to-face residencies in Washington, D.C.
 Students will work with assigned faculty coaches to assess their leadership style to identify strengths and personal learning goals.
 Students will identify and outline an Action Learning Project to be used as the mandatory Capstone Experience.